Chocolate Chip Cookie Bars

 - Unsalted Butter – Melted butter gives these bars that rich, chewy texture.

 - Eggs – These help bind the bars and give them structure.
-Room temperature eggs is best for easy mixing.
+Room temperature eggs are best for easy mixing.

-- Flour, Baking Powder, & Salt – The classic essentials!
+- Flour, Baking Powder, and Salt – The essentials!
 All-purpose flour creates the base, baking powder gives a little lift, and salt balances the sweetness.

 - Chocolate Chips – The star of the show.
 Use semi-sweet, milk, or even dark chocolate—whatever makes you happy!